 Lots of people ask how much it costs to build a house with 2x6 walls rather than 2x4.
 Sometimes they ask if 2x6 wall construction is really better than 2x4.
 Let's dive into the answers to both questions.

-Of course, the bigger the house, the more wall studs you need, so it will cost more to frame a bigger house with 2x6 walls than a smaller one.
+Of course, the bigger the house, the more wall studs your walls require.
+That’s why it will create more construction costs to frame a bigger house with 2x6 walls than it will a smaller one.
+I'll give an example of an average-size house so you can get an idea.
 I'll give an example of an average-size house so you can get an idea.

 Do The Math on the Building Materials